I am an international student. How do I apply to Jacksonville University?

-After you have been accepted to Jacksonville University and your financial documentation is determined to be sufficient, you will be mailed an I20 certificate of eligibility.
-A tracking number will be provided to you.
+Once you choose to accept Jacksonville University’s offer of admission and your financial documentation is deemed to be sufficient, you will be mailed an I20 certificate of eligibility.

 What type of financial documentation can be provided for the purposes of the I20?